sonic-net/SONiC/doc/mgmt/SONiC_AliasFeature_HLD.md

 Ethernet4           -                   down           down           40000          9100           Eth1/2
 ...
 ...
 ```

 #### 3.6.2.3 Debug Commands

 #### 3.6.2.4 IS-CLI Compliance

+Cisco has no equivalent command.
+Port naming is always fixed.

 The following table maps SONiC CLI commands to corresponding IS-CLI commands.
 The compliance column identifies how the command comply to the IS-CLI syntax: